Skip to main content

 • Sending to recipients who haven’t opted in to receive your email with explicit and informed consent (sending to purchased, rented, or scraped addresses).

-SMTP error codes in reporting indicating a hard bounce
+SMTP error codes in reporting that indicate a hard bounce

 Requested action not taken: mailbox unavailable